 If you want superbly reliable equipment you need to prevent the introduction of defects and errors at all stages of equipment life.
 The equipment you now have will need its defects and errors removed.
 Use precision maintenance to do that.
 By getting rid of the defects that generate failure modes you will greatly reduce your future maintenance costs and work requirements.

 For example, a wise strategy at the design stage is to look for every failure mode possible and remove it while the design is on the drawing board.
 You can take each part of the equipment and list its possible defects and errors and then introduced strategies and plans to address every one of those failure causes.

 Effective mechanisms must be introduced to combat and defeat the cause of the defects.
 Unless the causes are controlled and stopped you will be continually battling failure.
 Problems will never stop because they are forever being introduced and perpetuated by poor procedures and practices, poor quality control and poor management systems.
 Every new piece of equipment, every new part, every new person that joins your company will bring defects and errors with them to one day cause more failures.
 How catastrophic those failures will be depends on the internal controls you have in place in your organisation to prevent and control them.

 An easy, simple and powerful model to guide you in removing equipment defects from your operation is to:

-- Use resources skilled at eliminating the root causes and action a plan to design-out the causes forever.
+- Use resources skilled at eliminating the root causes, and action a plan to design-out the causes forever.
 (Do not use work procedures to live with failures from bad engineering design and manufacture.
 If you do that your maintenance people will consider it an impost.
-Use work procedures to direct people’s attention to the right reliability practices to use, but not to compensate for in-built equipment defects.
+Use work procedures to direct a person’s attention to the right reliability practices to use, but not to compensate for in-built equipment defects.
 If your equipment has engineering defects then engineer them out.)